Name: Stacey Kennedy

-Thesis Title: Women's agency in the African Contemporary Art World; exploring Afropolitan art networks
+Thesis Title: Women's agency in the African contemporary art world; exploring art networks

-There is an historical critical silence around women and gender in the art world, where gender disparity persists.
-Scholarship to correct this focuses primarily upon art networks in the West.
-To address this silence I explore female agency and networking within the ‘African contemporary visual art world’; an exciting subgenre of the wider contemporary visual art world.
-I gather rich empirical data through a series of in depth interviews with women who work as curators, art fair directors, gallery owners or managers, art practitioners, art historians and scholars.
+There is an historical critical silence around women and gender in the art world.
+My research addresses this silence.
+Scholarship to highlight the role of women often focuses upon art networks in the West.
+I explore female agency and networking within the ‘African contemporary visual art world’; an exciting subgenre of the wider contemporary visual art world.
+I gather rich empirical data through a series of in depth interviews with women who work as curators, art fair directors, gallery owners or managers, art practitioners, art historians, collectors and scholars.

 February 2019 Marrakech and Casablanca, Morrocco